Surgical Technology Bridge

 4. Satisfactory completion of required immunizations.

-5. Current certification in Surgical Technology (CST) through the NBSTSA (National Board on Surgical Technology and Surgical Assisting) prior to taking SUR-210 course.
+5. Current certification in Surgical Technology (CST) through the NBSTSA (National Board on Surgical Technology and Surgical Assisting) prior to taking the SUR-210 course.

 6. Clinical agencies and/or credentialing bodies require criminal background checks and drug screens prior to admission to clinical sites.